 Recently, I had a conversation with a friend who absolutely adores India, and travels there on every occasion she gets.
 I was surprised to learn that the stares still bother her.
 She has come to expect them, yes, but I suppose it’s not something you can easily get used to.

 Our first time in India was a lot of things – chaotic, noisy, beautiful, hot, colorful, uncomfortable, exciting, unique.
-But we weren’t quite sure if we wanted to return.
+But if I'm honest, we weren’t quite sure if we wanted to return.

 They talked about how the treatment of women in India made them uncomfortable, and how there were some cities where they constantly felt like people were trying to scam them.
 They talked of being sick for weeks because of something they ate.
 And we nodded along.
 Somehow they put into words what we had been feeling about our experience.

 But then they told us of some beautiful people they’d met, and some places they visited that just couldn’t be explained in words.
 We knew it then that we weren’t finished with India.

 I may not be selling India very well at the moment, but keep reading.
 Stick with me.
 I stuck with India.
 In fact, Ben and I decided to return for a second time because we felt like we were being pulled back because there was just still so much left to experience and so many people to meet.

 And now, after spending 3 more weeks in India (6 weeks total), I still think “messy” is a fitting word to describe this nation.
 Though now I mean it differently.
 Like when a child makes a finger painting and hands it to you, still dripping with paint.